 The Emerging Leaders Program fosters talent among the next generation of nonprofit leaders.

-Fee: Organizations of selected candidates must be NPW members and are required to pay a $350 total 11-month program fee.
+Program Fee: Organizations of accepted applicants must pay $500 for each applicant.
 No more than 2 candidates per organization will be accepted (please do not submit more than 2 applications per organization).
-NPW Members: This is an important opportunity to support the advancement of someone in your organization who has potential for future leadership roles.
+The program is only open to NPW-member organizations.

 Questions?
 Email Suzanne Gardos, Director of Operations, firstname.lastname@example.org.

 “I always left enlightened, amazed and proud of the work that Westchester’s nonprofit sector accomplishes.
 The connections and friends I have made have enriched my life personally and professionally.”